jules2689/trudeau/docs/2020-04-21/post_news.md

 You have to figure out how to get it another time.
 Those supplies have not been lost.
 The other thing the Prime Minister was asked about is gun legislation.
-When is he going to bring in guncontrol?something that has been delayed because of the change in everything.
+When is he going to bring in guncontrol? something that has been delayed because of the change in everything.
 One of the restrictions is rightnow the agreement struck to havethe house only sit one day in person and then virtual sittingsafter.
 The legislation can only be about the pandemic.
 So they can't bring it right nowwhile they're operating under this deal.